-What if I carry on in office after my Normal Pension Age?
+What if I carry on working after my Normal Pension Age?

-If you carry on in your office after your Normal Pension Age, you will continue to pay into the LGPS, building up further benefits.
+If you carry on working after your Normal Pension Age you will continue to pay into the LGPS, building up further benefits.
 When you eventually retire you will receive your pension unless you choose to delay taking it.
 Your pension must be paid by age 75.
 Your pension will be paid at an increased rate because it will be paid for a shorter time.